mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 ideas -- has a technique called the "Five Whys," which keeps asking "why?"
 (Anyone with a toddler will be all-too-familiar with this technique.)
 The goal is to ask deeper questions in order understand the root cause.
-And the important, often forgotten, key is to question the process, not the individual people involved.
+And the important, sometimes forgotten, key is to question the process, not the individual people involved.
 It's not supposed to be a way to assign blame.

 But how about we remember the retrospective prime directive?
 Let's assume the first part is an invariant:

 > we understand and truly believe that everyone did the best job they could

-The question, instead of why, then becomes, "what was the context in which this seemed like the right thing to do?"
+The question, instead of "why", then becomes, "what was the context in which this seemed like the right thing to do?"
 I wonder if that would be a more useful question?

 ---